-The CFPB released their new Debt Collection Rules (Regulation F) on October 30, 2020.
+The CFPB released its new Debt Collection Rules (Regulation F) on October 30, 2020.
 The rules were printed in the Federal Register on November 30, 2020, making their effective date November 30, 2021.
 In the new rules, the FDCPA was updated to reflect contact methods that were not in existence when the FDCPA was originally enacted back in 1977.
-Many consumers prefer to be contacted in newer, digital methods such as email, text and cell phones.
+Many consumers prefer to be contacted in newer, digital methods such as email, text, and cell phones.
 The updates to Regulation F Bring the FDCPA into the 21st Century.

-While Regulation F specifically says that the rules are not for first party creditors collecting on their own debt (page 32 of the rule), creditors, as a covered entity under the CFPB, are still required to manage their service providers and ensure they are in compliance with the regulations.
+While Regulation F specifically says that the rules are not for first-party creditors collecting on their own debt (page 32 of the rule), creditors, as a covered entity under the CFPB, are still required to manage their service providers and ensure they are in compliance with the regulations.
 The CFPB makes this clear in their Bulletin 2016-02 relating to service providers.

 With the new options for digital communication come additional activities creditors should monitor their third-party collection agencies (“Agencies”) for.
 While many creditors have an Omni-Channel Communications Strategy in place with their Agencies, Regulation F now requires certain requirements around those alternative communication channels.

 Creditors will need to update their Agency monitoring and audits to address the new rules.
-While the new rules won’t be in effect until November 30, 2021, there will be additional IT considerations for both the creditor and Agency, and additional/updated information will be required from your Agencies in order to ensure they are following the new rules.
+While the new rules won’t be in effect until November 30, 2021, there will be additional IT considerations for both the creditor and Agency and additional/updated information will be required from your Agencies in order to ensure they are following the new rules.
 IT projects take time and getting a jump start on those projects will ensure you are not behind when the rules go into effect.

 The additional communication options also come with opt-out requirements.
 If your agencies will be using email and/or texting communications, opt-out options for those specific types of communications must be provided.
 But remember, the general provisions of the FDCPA for ceasing all communications also applies.
 There are a few situations to consider: